TurkeyOfficial Name: Republic of Turkey

 - Sexual assault usually occurs while visiting Turkish baths (hamams) or spas or when traveling alone at night.
 Assaults involving date rape drugs have also been reported.

-- Confidence schemes in which con artists trick travelers into ordering food or drinks at a restaurant and then give them a bill with incredibly high prices occur.
-If travelers refuse to pay, they are threatened with violence and forcibly taken to an ATM.
-When dining out, patronize well-established restaurants.
-Always ask to see a menu with prices before ordering anything.
+- Confidence schemes where travelers are tricked into ordering food or drinks at a restaurant and then charged incredibly high prices occur.
+Patronize well-established restaurants andask to see a menu with prices before ordering anything.

 - Scams are common in Turkey, particularly internet scams involving people who met online.
-Communication carries on for several months until one person (usually the one purportedly in Turkey) alleges to be injured and in the hospital, goes missing, or is often times at the airport with a customs or immigration issue.
 Typically, the person in Turkey asks the other person to wire large sums of money to provide financial assistance.
 Do not send money to someone you have never met in person.
+Also exercise due diligence when purchasing jewelry, rugs, or real estate.
 See the Department of State and the FBI pages for information on scams.
-You should also exercise due diligence when purchasing jewelry, rugs, and real estate in Turkey.
-For more information regarding real estate, please visit the Turkish Ministry of Foreign Affairs guidance for foreigners webpage.
-Please carefully research property in order to ensure that everything is legal and you are not being overcharged.

-- Hitchhiking is not common in Turkey and is not recommended, especially for females traveling alone.
+- Hitchhiking is neither common nor recommended, especially for lone females.

 As of July 2015, the U.S. Government no longer uses Steigenberger Hotels and Resorts in Turkey for official travel.
 The U.S. Embassy has determined that the hotel’s internal policies and procedures for assisting guests who are victims of crime may place travelers at risk.
 Additionally, U.S. citizens should stay at hotels with identifiable security measures in place.